YasirAhmadX/practicals/index.md

 ### Practical 8

->Write a program to create a function which takes 3 arguments (say a,b,ch) where a is length ;b is breadth and ch  is choice whether to compute area or perimeter.
+>Write a program to create a function which takes 3 arguments (say a,b,ch) where a is length b is breadth and ch  is choice whether to compute area or perimeter.
 >
 >**Note**:- Use positional arguments:
 >